 39. Be Grateful For Your Partner

 We have to be grateful for our partners that they’re not perfect.
-We’re not perfect, but you should always be with someone who has the same heart as you at the end of the day.
+We’re not perfect, but you should always be with someone with the same heart as you at the end of the day.
 It’s so important to work towards a healthy relationship.
 Are you have to love who your partner is at their core, and you have to show appreciation?

 40. Resolve Conflict Together